 And there’s even more good news!
 Grand Cayman’s waters have a year-round temperature that varies between 73 and 85°F!

 But don’t just take our word for all of this!
 In the 2020 Tripadvisor Travelers’ Choice Awards, Seven Mile Beach was named the sixth best beach in the world.
-Condé Nast has also included it in a list of the 25 best beaches in the world, while National Geographic said that Seven Mile Beach there’s is the perfect introduction to the Grand Cayman experience.
+Condé Nast has also included it in a list of the 25 best beaches in the world, while National Geographic said that Seven Mile Beach is the perfect introduction to the Grand Cayman experience.

 Our inviting, crystal-clear waters are home to a spectacular underwater world.
 From eerie shipwrecks and beautiful coral reefs to imposing walls and a kaleidoscope of exotic marine life, it’s easy to see why Grand Cayman welcomes divers of all abilities from around the world.